yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 7. Now go back to the Recovery Services Vault BackupVault2 - Overview blade.
 Click on Site Recovery.
 Notice the two servers that make the Cloud Shop application are replicating.
 Take note of their status.
 They should be close to 100%.
 You will not be able to continue until they are finished replicating.

-   **Note**: This may take up to an hour.
+   >**Note**: This may take up to an hour.

 ### Task 3: Creating the Test Fail Over.

-1. Within the Azure portal, click on Resource Groups and locate the resource group with -asr added to the end of it's name.
+1. Within the Azure portal, click on Resource Groups and locate the resource group with -asr added to the end of its name.

     ![An image that depicts Azure Resource Group.](images/Hands-onlabstep-bystep-BuildingaresilientIaaSarchitectureimages/media/image10.png "ASR Resource Group")